 Is your healthcare system certified for the EHR Incentive Program Stage 2 or later?
 All healthcare systems participating in the electronic health referral (EHR) Incentive Program are required to use such EHRs beginning in 2015.
 The new NAQC guide includes an important discussion on how eReferral systems can be used by healthcare systems to meet performance measures for the EHR Incentive Program, as well as for the Joint Commission, PQRS and HEDIS.
 If a healthcare system is planning to upgrade from a Stage 1 to a Stage 2 certified EHR, it is recommended that the provider wait for an operational Stage 2 EHR before building a bi-directional e-referral system (QuitWorks-NH is ready to be a bi-directional e-referral in your healthcare system when you are ready!)

-If your office is interested in becoming a participant in QuitWorks-NH, contact Teresa Brown at 603-271-8949 or electronically at email@example.com.
+If your office is interested in becoming a participant in QuitWorks-NH, contact Teresa Brown at 603-271-8949 or by e-mail at Teresa.Brown@dhhs.nh.gov.